-The difference with the rich social data on Linkedin and others is that you see the person’s photo, you have a chance to see their title, who they work with, and most importantly, how many common connections that you have, right?
+The difference with the rich social data on these networks is that you see the person’s photo, you have a chance to see their title, who they work with, and most importantly, how many common connections that you have, right?
 Let’s say it’s twenty.
 All of a sudden, hey, I am much more likely to be forgiving and give you that chance to reach out to me and talk to me.
 Right?
 So it’s establishing that common trust, getting the shared sort of trust that’s completely missing in an email.
 We’re able to get ten times as many responses from people compared to cold email and so the data speaks for itself.

 James: I was going over your deck and I had this kind of light bulb moment where it’s like when Slack was first trying to sell themselves, they were trying to sell themselves just as the email killer, this is CoPilot, the sales email killer.